 Net Promoter Score (NPS)– arguably the most popular customer satisfaction metric in the world.
 It lets you ask your users “How likely are you to recommend this website or app to others?” on a scale from 0 to 10, and for the reasons behind their answer.
 While the NPS score is a metric used to track overall customer loyalty levels per se, it's invaluable for UX teams.
 Reading the low scoring responses (i.e. between 0 and 6) along with the commentary will help you capture any recurring usability issues.

 Given your experience, how frequently would you use this product/feature? – after your respondents have used a certain feature or product, they’ll likely be able to evaluate how often they’d need (or want) it in future.
 By asking this kind of additional question, you’ll find out what impression the product/feature has made and how important it is for helping users achieve their goals.

 Test all LiveSession features for 14 days, no credit card required.Sign up free

-As we’ve shown in the examples above, there are plenty of user testing questions worth asking when you conduct usability testing.
-In the screening phase, we recommend that you ask your users for basic information, such as their demographics or firmographics to build accurate user profiles.
-This should be followed by behavioral questions asked in the pre-test stage.
+As we’ve shown in the examples above, there are plenty of user testing questions that are worth asking when you conduct usability testing.
+During the screening phase, we recommend that you ask your users for basic information such as their demographics or firmographics in order to build accurate user profiles.
+This should be followed by behavioral or open-ended questions asked in the pre-test stage.

-During the test, it’s important that you collect insights on your product, interface, or specific user paths.
-Last, but not least, after your users have completed the task, you should ask for their general impressions to learn how you can improve the user experience.
-All these insights will help you optimize your product and ensure you’re a relevant service for your users.
+During the test, it’s important that you ask questions and collect insights on your product, interface, or specific user paths.
+Last, but not least, after your users have completed the task, you should ask for their general impressions and common questions to learn how you can improve the user experience.
+Then, you can ask follow-up questions if necessary.
+All of these valuable insights will help you optimize your digital products or physical products and ensure you provide a relevant service to your users.